AXLE-Accelerators/.github/profile/README.md

 ## Connect With Us

 - **Contact:**
-  For partnership, pilot, or career inquiries, please reach out via [GitHub Issues](https://github.com/AXLE-Accelerators) or email us at [your-email@example.com].
+  For partnership, pilot, or career inquiries, please reach out via [GitHub Issues](https://github.com/AXLE-Accelerators).

 - **Careers:**
   Interested in building the future of automotive AI hardware?
 We’re always looking for passionate engineers and collaborators.